PN 83 - Relief from Customs Duty and VAT for Samples imported from outside the European Union (EU)

 - Export control – The goods must be re-exported under Customs control.

-- Prohibited or restricted goods – Goods subject to a national or Community prohibition or restriction may not be imported, except under licence or authorisation issued by the appropriate Authority and presented at importation.
+- Prohibited or restricted goods – Goods subject to a national or Union prohibition or restriction may not be imported, except under licence or authorisation issued by the appropriate Authority and presented at importation.

 7. Procedure at Importation